NULIAE/nul_census_custom/README.md

 If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit

+#### Resubmit to Submitted:

+If user has permission to edit in resubmit also has access to resubmit button when in view mode which will change status of tab to submitted

 #### Submitted to Reviewed:

 If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit